spotify/featran/README.md

 - `featran-scalding` - support for extraction from Scalding `TypedPipe`
 - `featran-scio` - support for extraction from Scio `SCollection`
 - `featran-spark` - support for extraction from Spark `RDD`
-- `featran-tensorflow` - support for output as TensorFlow Example Protobuf
+- `featran-tensorflow` - support for output as TensorFlow `Example` Protobuf
+- `featran-xgboost` - support for output as XGBoost `LabeledPoint`
 - `featran-numpy` - support for output as NumPy `.npy` file

 # License